The Best Movies Leaving Netflix This Month (February 2022)

 Metacritic score: 80

 Before they made Uncut Gems, filmmaker brothers Josh and Benny Safdie gave everyone anxiety attacks with this almost unbearably tense indie that you absolutely need to watch if you love New York City and/or crime thrillers.
 Robert Pattinson is incredible as Connie Nikas, a dirtbag from Queens who robs a bank with his developmentally disabled brother Nick (Benny Safdie).
 Nick gets arrested during the getaway and is sent to Rikers Island.
 Connie has to come up with $10,000 to bail him out of the notorious jail, which sets him off on a harrowing, grimy journey into Queens' small-time criminal underworld.
 It's a sensorily overwhelming thriller with a devoted cult that hopefully you join before it leaves Netflix.
-The good news is that it isn't leaving streaming entirely; it's moving to Showtime on Feb.
-11.
+The good news is that it isn't leaving streaming entirely; it's now on Showtime, the exclusive streaming home of most movies from production company A24.

 Rating: R